aldobarriente/multepalctstest/README.md

 The urns and directory structures are still under development.

-The current test only applies to the second paragraph of both the K'iche' and Spanish, found at https://aldobarriente.github.io/multepalctstest
+The current test only applies to the second paragraph of both the K'iche' and Spanish.